Growth Autopilot: How it works

 Competitor data

 Autopilot compares your setup with similar apps in your market using public information like pricing, subscription structures, and common patterns in your category.
-This is based on third-party and public data, not private metrics from other Adapty clients.
+These comparisons are country-specific, since competitor pricing and structures vary across markets.
+The data is based on third-party and public sources, not private metrics from other Adapty clients.

 This way, you’re testing strategies that already work for apps like yours, not just random ideas.
 When you see the analysis, you can compare your benchmarks and competitor prices side by side.
 If similar apps are doing better with different pricing or structure, that’s a good signal that the same approach could work for you too.